5th September 2014

 I just had to share with you guys another awesome present my little sister got me for Christmas (yes, she’s really, really cool!)

 Meshu is a company that makes custom pendants and earrings based on journeys.
-My Meshu is made up of the places I’ve travelled to in the last few years from Australia to Mozambique and each place is a point on my facet necklace.
+My Meshu is made up of places I’ve travelled to over the last few years – from Australia to Mozambique.
+Each place is a point on my necklace.
 You can choose from Bamboo, Silver, Nylon and Acrylic and each piece comes with a postcard of your design in a little black box.

 14th January 2013